jchatel/quickmail-next-docs/deliverability/custom-domain-tracking-to-improve-deliverability.md

 However, if an email account has its custom domain tracking, QuickMail prioritizes the email account's settings over those of the account.

-**Note:** Custom domain tracking only applies to emails sent after it was set up.
+**Note:** Custom domain tracking only applies to emails sent after it has been configured.
+This is because the tracking domain is embedded into each email at the time it is sent, so emails that were sent before the custom domain was set up will continue using the original tracking domain.

 # How do I know if my custom domain tracking is properly set up?